Here are some examples

 you all have a very nice Thankgiving.
 My wifes Mother and Father are

-travelling up to Virginia from North Carolina to be with my wife and the
+travelling up to Virginia from North Carolina to be with my wife and

 boys for Thanksgiving.
 I am so thankful for that.
 I did not want her